ChicagoCpp/ChicagoCpp.github.io/README.md

 To see and register for upcoming events, please visit out [Meetup page](https://www.meetup.com/Chicago-C-CPP-Users-Group)

+Continue learning and networking by checkout out some other great organizations at our [affiliates page](./affiliates.md)

 Check us out on [Twitter](https://twitter.com/ChicagoCppUsers)
 <a href="https://twitter.com/ChicagoCppUsers?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @ChicagoCppUsers</a>